MicrosoftDocs/learn/learn-pr/quantum/solve-graph-coloring-problems-grovers-search/includes/4-implement-quantum-oracle.md

 1. Break down the classical function into small building blocks that are easy to implement.
   Any Boolean function can be implemented using [primitive logic gates](https://en.wikipedia.org/wiki/Logic_gate).
 You can either use primitive logic gates to get a low-level representation or higher level building blocks that take advantage of Q# library operations implementing them.

-2. Replace each classical block with a sequence of quantum gates that implement it using amplitudes encoding.
+2. Replace each classical block with a sequence of quantum gates that implement it using amplitude encoding.
   Each of the primitive logic gates can be implemented using one or several quantum gates.
 Sometimes we'll need to allocate an extra qubit to hold the computation result of the gate.
 For example,
    * Classical NOT gate is equivalent to the X gate.
    * Classical XOR gate can be implemented using the CNOT gate.